jujdu/FindTheFilm/README.md

 Parsing and setting execute asynchronously.

-The application is using MVC pattern.
+The application is using MVC and Enum patterns.